 In some cases, the pandemic is likely to accelerate or heighten trends that were ongoing before the crisis.
 For example, we’ve seen a marked uptick in the rate of increase in online video consumption since the pandemic began, according to this insightful article from PRIMIS, and it’s reasonable to expect higher video consumption rates to stick around even after the pandemic abates.

-This list of potential changes is inherently speculative, and the extent of many or most depends on the eventual duration and toll of the pandemic — variables we won’t know for sure until it’s officially behind us.
+This list of potential changes arising out of the coronavirus pandemic is inherently speculative, and the extent of many or most depends on the eventual duration and toll of the pandemic — variables we won’t know for sure until it’s officially behind us.
+Still, individuals, small businesses, public officials, and anyone else with a stake in society should consider the implications of these changes as the worst global health crisis since the Great Depression continues to unfold.

-Ways COVID-19 Will Change Society & the Economy
+Ways the Coronavirus Pandemic Will Change Society & the Economy

 As we begin to think about how to pick up the pieces, we should be mindful that the future could look very different from the past.
 The big question is which changes will impact your life the most.